 - 1. The main areas of pressure within Operations are: - Higher than budgeted spend on Out of Authority Placements.
 This is partly offset by lower spend on the Fostering service.
-Spend on Out of Authority Placements is lower compared to that in 2020/21 & 2021/22 which indicates the service is returning to normal following the Covid-19 restrictions.
+Spend on Out of Authority Placements is lower compared to that in 2020/21 & 2021/22 which indicates the service is returning to normal following the Covid-19 restrictions. - Car Parking income was severely affected by the pandemic, and whilst it is now recovering it is unlikely the budgeted income will be achieved. - Roads are forecasting an overspend in street lighting as a result of the increase in energy costs.

-- Car Parking income was severely affected by the pandemic, and whilst it is now recovering there is a risk that it will not achieve the budgeted income. - For Education the service is managing a substantial increase in children who have arrived in the city.
+For Education the service is managing a substantial increase in children who have arrived in the city.
 This has been unexpected and is driven by two factors, the post-Covid increase of students from other countries to the two Universities, who are bringing their families with them.
 It is expected to continue through the forthcoming and future admission cycles.
-Secondly the number of children (and families) in the city seeking refuge from Ukraine. - Also within Education there are increased costs of the 3R's unitary charge due to the inflationary uplift that will apply and there is a risk that long term absence spend will continue at 2021/22 levels creating higher than budgeted spending in 2022/23, however this is being closely monitored. - In Education there are a relatively small number of teaching vacancies that are mainly in secondary schools in subjects which continue to be hard to recruit to, or in demand, for example: Design Technology, Maths, English and some Sciences. - There is a risk that Early Years will not achieve the budgeted income from Cross Boundary Charging as the difference in the number of children between local authority areas is not as significant as anticipated.
-This will become clearer in Quarter 2. - 2.
-The main areas of pressure within Customer are: - There is a risk that the level of rental income from Homeless Flats may be lower than budget due to the levels of in year activity to the end of the quarter. - 3.
-The main areas of pressure within Commissioning are: - Governance is expecting an under recovery of licencing income. - Commercial services will be monitored, now that Covid restrictions have been removed it is anticipated a return to pre-pandemic levels of business could be achieved. - There is a risk that procurement budget savings will not be allocated across services as the savings may not be achieved due to the market position for most goods and services. - 4.
-The main area of pressure within Resources is: - Commercial property trading account income has been revised to reflect current conditions this will continue to be monitored closely and the Council may be affected by bad debt provisions at the year end.
-This includes the additional costs of energy for corporate facilities and also the Energy Centre and AD Plant at The Events Complex Aberdeen, and related contracts. - 5.
-The main areas of pressure within Integrated Joint Board (IJB)/Adult Social Care are: - The recovery of the services from the impact of Covid-19 in areas such as supplier sustainability. - There is a risk that there will be higher than anticipated spend on direct payments to clients in areas such as homecare as the IJB's care providers are operating at maximum capacity.
+Secondly the number of children (and families) in the city seeking refuge from Ukraine.
+Work is currently ongoing in reviewing the impact of the September census on class sizes.

+- Also, within Education there are increased costs of the 3R's unitary charge due to the inflationary uplift that will apply, and long-term absence spend will be over budget for 2022/23, this is being closely monitored. - In Education there are a relatively small number of teaching vacancies that are mainly in secondary schools in subjects which continue to be hard to recruit to, or in demand, for example: Design Technology, Maths, English and some Sciences. - There is a risk that Early Years will not achieve the budgeted income from Cross Boundary Charging as the difference in the number of children between local authority areas is not as significant as anticipated. - 2.
+The main areas of pressure within Customer are: - There is a risk that the level of rental income from Homeless Flats may be lower than budget due to the levels of in year activity to the end of the quarter, this is largely offset by increased income levels for hostels. - Digital & Technology are experiencing a cost pressure whilst transitioning to new contracts and increasing digital services.
+There is a risk that automation budget savings may not be fully achieved this year as they are not fully aligned to the services to which they relate. - 3.
+The main areas of pressure within Commissioning are: - Governance is expecting an under recovery of licencing income. - Commercial services will be monitored, now that Covid restrictions have been removed it is anticipated a return to pre-pandemic levels of business could be achieved. - Procurement budget savings will not be allocated across services as the savings will not be achieved due to the market position for most goods and services. - 4.
+The main area of pressure within Resources is: - Commercial property trading account income has been revised to reflect current conditions, this will continue to be monitored closely and the Council may be affected by bad debt provisions at the year end.
+This includes the additional costs of energy for corporate facilities and, also the Energy Centre and AD Plant at The Events Complex Aberdeen, and related contracts.

+- 5. The main areas of pressure within Integrated Joint Board (IJB)/Adult Social Care are: - The recovery of the services from the impact of Covid-19 in areas such as supplier sustainability. - There is a risk that there will be higher than anticipated spend on direct payments to clients in areas such as homecare as the IJB's care providers are operating at maximum capacity.